kaizengrowth/AlgoWorkout/README.md

 * [1:53pm] -- Finished initial setup for app: webpack, Node/Express, React/Redux, MongoDB
 * [3:47pm] -- Created [wireframe](/docs/wireframe_june7.png) in Excaliber, and roughly planned out database schema and React components
 * [4:50pm] -- Messed around with MongoDB then Postgres then back to MongoDB.
 Will stick with MongoDB.
 Added 3 sample questions as documents to collection in database.
+* [7:03pm] -- Really struggled with getting anything to work on remote MongoDB database.
+Won't let me change settings or add endpoints.
+Finally moved to local MongoDB database.
+Had to delete and reinstall node modules to get this to work.
+Very frustrating!!